George Dexter Whitcomb: Founding of Glendora

 In 1884, Whitcomb moved to Southern California, attracted for health reasons by the region's favorable climate and development potential.
 In 1885 purchased approximately 400 acres of land from the old Rancho Azusa de Dalton at the base of the San Gabriel Mountains.
-In March 1887, he subdivided half this land and, with business partners brining 100 additional acres, founded the new community of Glendora, naming the town by combining "glen," referring to its scenic location, with his wife's name, Leadora.
+In March 1887, he subdivided half this land and, with business partners bringing 100 additional acres, founded the new community of Glendora, naming the town by combining "glen," referring to its scenic location, with his wife's name, Leadora.
 Whitcomb actively promoted the town, quickly selling 300 lots on the first day of public auction, April 1, 1887.
 He personally donated land and funds for the town’s first school and Methodist church, oversaw the planting of trees, and played a pivotal role in bringing railroad service to the community.
 Whitcomb actively promoted Glendora's early growth by lobbying to have the route of the Los Angeles and San Gabriel Valley Railroad (later purchased by the Santa Fe Railway) pass north of the South Hills, ensuring direct rail service to Glendora.
 His previous relationships with railroad officials were instrumental in successfully rerouting the railway to serve the newly established town directly, greatly enhancing its economic prospects and attractiveness to new settlers.